 Every small business owner can benefit from developing strong leadership skills, whether you employ just one person or have a staff of 50—and this book argues that inspired leadership is a key factor for success.
-Sinek explains that all great leaders think, act and communicate in the same way, and this common behavior is the key to successfully building business, organizations and movements.
+Sinek explains that all great leaders think, act, and communicate in the same way, and this common behavior is the key to successfully building businesses, organizations, and movements.

 To become an inspired leader, Sinek tells readers that they must reconnect with the reasons why they started their business in the first place (hence, it all starts with “why?”).
 Sinek explains that by focusing again on why you started your business—as opposed to the day-to-day of running it—you will feel reinvigorated and become better able to inspire your employees.

 Full title: Smarter Faster Better: The Secrets of Being Productive in Life and Business

 If you’re looking to boost your productivity, this is the book for you.
 Smarter Faster Better centers on eight key productivity concepts—motivation, goal setting, and decision-making—that explain how the most productive people and companies get so much more done.

 Duhigg draws upon both research findings and anecdotal experiences to explain what drives productivity and how the reader can become more productive on a personal and professional level.
 Duhigg gives you the insights and tools to build work smarter and harder across all aspects of your business—from building better teams to making better decisions and optimizing your time as well.